Wide Area Paging FAQ's

 A: We supply pagers on a contract and non-contract basis:

-Rental Pagers - The pager (Message, Numeric or Tone) is supplied under a rental agreement, with a quarterly fee (payable in advance).
+Wide Area Pagers - The pager (Message, Numeric or Tone) is supplied under an agreement, with a quarterly fee (payable in advance).
 The initial contract period is 12 months, with one month’s cancellation thereafter.

 On-site Paging - These systems are supplied without a contract or ongoing fees.